kysely-org/kysely-knex/README.md

 export async function down(_: Knex, kysely: Kysely<any>): Promise<void> {
   await kysely.schema.alterTable('dog_walker').dropColumn('email').execute()
 }

-// By default, Knex migrations are wrapped in a transaction.
-Kysely cannot re-use transactions created by Knex during migrations.
-To disable this behavior, add the following: export const config = {transaction: false}
 ```

 Pass the migration source to all migrate commands as follows: